 A lien waiver is used to preemptively waive lien rights.
 A lien waiver happens before a lien is actually filed.
 The party submitting a lien waiver is stating that they waive the right to lien against the project.

-Generally, the party making payment will request that a subcontractor, supplier, or other party they have hired, sign a lien waiver in exchange for payment.
+Generally, the party making payment will request that a subcontractor, supplier, or another party they have hired, sign a lien waiver in exchange for payment.

-A lien release is used to cancel a lien that has been filed.
+A lien release is used to cancel a lien that has already been filed.
 If the claimant receives payment and wishes to cancel a previously filed lien, generally he or she will file a lien release (also known as a release of lien or cancellation of lien).
 This action releases the claim of lien from the property in question.